jesimone57/javascript-cheat-sheet/README.md

 send(5,3,2,6,8);
 ```
 ### Destructuring Arrays
-Able to assign individual elements of an array to a variable
+Quick way to assign array elements to one or more variables
 ```
 let ids = [1,8,7,3,23];
 let [car1, car2, car3, car4, car5] = ids;